 - Ultrasound – This non-invasive method has the advantage of being a dynamic scan.
-Fluid collection can be detecte, a partial tear of the tendon can also be diagnosed.
-In addition injections can be given accurately guided by ultrasound
+Fluid collection can be detected, a partial tear of the tendon can also be diagnosed.
+In addition, injections can be given accurately guided by ultrasound

 In many cases, nonsurgical treatment interventions can provide relief from pain.
 However, oftentimes, even with early treatment, the pain can linger for more than 3 months.
 Nonsurgical treatment options can include:

 - Rest and ice – The first step in minimizing pain is to decrease or completely stop activities that can worsen it.

 - Exercise modification – For instance, patients who perform high-impact exercises on a consistent basis should switch to low-impact activities that will not put much stress on the Achilles tendon.
 Cross-training activities like swimming, biking, and elliptical exercises are considered some of the best options.

 - Eccentric Strengthening Protocol – Eccentric strengthening protocol involves tightening (contracting) a muscle while it is getting longer.
 However, these exercises should only be done under the supervision of a physical therapist as it may cause damage to the Achilles tendon when not done properly.
 Once mastered, the exercises can be done at home.

 - Orthotics and supportive shoes – Pain from Achilles tendinitis will sometimes respond to certain shoes and orthotic devices.
 For instance, footwear that is softer at the back of the heel can help reduce tendon irritation.
 Heel lifts can also help minimize strain on the tendon.
 It has also been known to be especially beneficial for patients with insertional tendinitis as it moves the heel away from the shoe’s back (where rubbing can occur).